SpongePowered/SpongeDocs/source/plugin/commands/commandbuilding.rst

 ~~~~~~~~~~~~~~

 The command result is used to give more information about how the command was executed.
-In the example above we used :javadoc:`CommandResult#success` however we can give more information then this,
+In the example above we used :javadoc:`CommandResult#success`, however we can give more information than this,
 which is then sent back to the client to provide a correctly formatted message.

-By going the builder route you gain access to the ``result`` method which is a integer value sent back to the client.
+By going the builder route you gain access to the ``result`` method which is an integer value sent back to the client.
 Generally this can be ignored and the static helper methods of :javadoc:`CommandResult#success` and
 :javadoc:`CommandResult#error(Component)` will be used.